arvidn/libtorrent/docs/manual.rst

  * Potentially more fragmentation in the filesystem.

- * Cannot be used while filtering files.
+ * Cannot be used while having files with priority 0.

 The benefits though, are: